breakfastquay/dataquay/README.txt

 The default debug build will print a lot of information to standard error during run time; this can be very helpful for debugging your application, but it can quickly become excessive.
-Define NDEBUG in the build to eliminate this output.
+Define NDEBUG in the build, or perform a release build. to eliminate this output.

 A test program is included in the tests/ directory -- this runs a series of unit tests and will bail out if any fails.
 To use it, run